-REFERENCES AND DATA SOURCES: Contact the supplier for information
+REFERENCES AND DATA SOURCES: Contact the supplier for information.

 METHODS OF EVALUATING INFORMATION FOR THE PURPOSE OF CLASSIFICATION: Bridging principles were used to classify this product.
-REVISION DETAILS: September 2012: Up-date and revise entire MSDS to include current GHS requirements.
+REVISION DETAILS: October 2013: Up-date and revise entire MSDS to include current GHS requirements.
+October 2014: Up-date due to change in formulation.